-Police say 1 soldier killed in protest in Indonesia’s Papua
+Police say 3 killed in violent protest in Indonesia’s Papua

 In recent years, some Papua students, including some who study in other provinces, have become vocal in calling for self-determination for their region.

 Protests in several cities in Papua and West Papua provinces have turned violent over the past week, but Prasetyo said the situation is now under control and activities have returned to normal in recent days.
+However, the government has blocked internet access in the region since last week to “accelerate the process of restoring security and order in Papua and its surrounding areas,” he said.